SharpSync/documentation/README.md

 Welcome to the SharpSync!
 Here you'll get an overview of all the amazing features it offers to help you setup your new integration.

 You'll see some of the best parts of SharpSync in action — and find help on how you can manage and setup your integrations with your CAD and ERP systems.
+Testing